 The final thing that I do on a night is use a moisturiser.
 I switch between two at the moment, and I really like them both.
 If my skin feels quite dry and I want something a little thicker, I will use the Charlotte Tilbury magic cream.
 I was kindly gifted the sample size to try by the PR team and I love it, I will definitely consider buying the full size once it has ran out.
 If I want something a little thinner then I will opt for the Nivea urban detox gel, which is lovely and really reasonable too.
 The whole aim of their campaign is to help your skin deal with the pollution it faces throughout the day, and I do think it helps brighten my skin too.

 On a morning I am so lazy and I tend to just use a facial wash before I start my makeup, to get rid of any dirt on my skin whilst I have been sleeping.
 I don’t really have a particular favourite and just use whichever, although at the moment I have mainly been using the Kiehls blue herbal wash and I really like it.
 I also really like the tea tree foaming facial wash from the body shop, but I haven’t been using this for too long.
 Recently I have found myself reaching for the tea tree range a lot, because I received a gift set of some of their products and I have been testing them out.
-Overall I really like them so far, and would recommend to people with very blemish prone or oily skin.
+Overall I really like them so far, and would recommend to people with very blemish prone or oily skin for their skincare routine.

-Now to move onto the skincare that I only do occasionally and isn’t part of my daily routine.
+Now to move onto the skincare that I only do occasionally and isn’t part of my skincare routine daily.
 First of all is to use face masks.
 A lot of people think that face masks are something that you used to do with your friends at a sleepover, but they are actually really beneficial and help your skin a lot.
 There are two which I love, and one is actually only a recent discovery.
 The first is the sanctuary thermal detox mask, for days when your skin is just feeling really congested and meh.
 It draws everything out of your skin, and the warming sensation really makes it feel like it is doing good.
 I also love that it doesn’t harden on your skin and is gentle to remove, which soothes the skin instead of rubbing really hard at it.

 My next mask pick is actually a really new purchase, but I had to include it as I honestly love it.
 If you have been keeping up to date with my December posts, you will know that I went to the origins Christmas event and whilst I was there I purchased the out of trouble problem skin mask.
 It is a thick white mask and I put it on my oily sections only, because it is quite harsh.
 I used this once I got home from the event, and my skin was not in a good shape (I had a lot of large under the skin blemishes that were angry looking and red) so I decided to try it out.
 The next morning I woke up and they were all visibly smaller and not half as red as the day before.
 Since then I have been using it 2 or 3 times a week and it actually gave me clear skin for my Christmas party, which I was incredibly thankful for as I cannot remember the last time my skin was clear.
-It was slightly on the expensive side for a skincare product but I would highly recommend it, as it truly works.
+It was slightly on the expensive side for a skincare product in my skincare routine but I would highly recommend it, as it truly works.

 We all have experienced the time where they day before a big party or event you wake up with a huge angry blemish.
-Unfortunately there is nothing that I have found that completely gets rid of this, however these two products have a good go at trying.
+Unfortunately there is nothing that I have found that completely gets rid of this, however these two products have a good go at trying in my skincare routine.
 The first is the origins spot remover gel.
 This is quite expensive but does really work at tacking blemishes and making them appear significantly smaller the next day, you can also wear this under makeup in order to heal the blemish throughout the day.
 A cheaper alternative but another that I find works is sudocrem.
 Although this isn’t a skincare product, it does help to soothe the redness and make the spot look a lot less angry.
 I also find that this is moisturises your skin a little, which helps when you are trying to put makeup over the blemish the next morning.
 You do look a little silly with white marks all over your face when you go to sleep though!